 By caring for and observing three unique animals during the Animals Studies unit, the dwarf African frog, the fiddler crab, and the millipede, students are able to focus on animal behavior, comparing and contrasting the needs, behaviors, and anatomical structures of each organism.

 The students have access to our technology room with instruction from our technology coordinator.
-The students know how to work on PCs and Ipads.
-They use the ipads in several areas like research, Edpuzzle, Epic Books, Study Island, Quizletlive, and recording presentations.
+The students know how to work on PCs, iPads, and Lenovo Chrome Tables.
+They use the Lenovo Chrome Tablets in several areas for instruction, recording presentations, and research.

 Third graders take part in engineering activities as part as their Smart Lab and cross curricular investigations.
 The students have engineer challenges in building bridges to hold a car that weighs 250 pennies, create a parachute so slow down the gravitational pull, design a puff mobile, construct a hovercraft, launch a boat created of trash, and many more design challenges.